My services/ what I can do

 o democracy and re-making democracy

-I am very well-regarded in my areas of work and have several publications and activities from my work, and specialise in applying theory of change models to community and third sector research and evaluation work.
+I am very well-regarded in my areas of work and have several publications and activities from my work.

 o programme and initiative research, development and evaluation